Move over Apple: Microsoft is now the most valuable publicly traded company | KRDO

 Apple also recently contended with a brief ban from selling the latest Apple Watch models in the United States.

-Apple and Microsoft did not immediately respond to CNN’s request for comment.
+Microsoft declined to comment, while Apple did not return CNN’s request for a comment.

 The-CNN-Wire